Henry David Thoreau on Defining Your Own Success

 By Maria Popova

-Legendary philosopher and poet Henry David Thoreau remains best-known for one of history’s most important texts on protest and for Walden (public library; public domain), his beautiful 1854 paean to solitude, simplicity, and self-sufficiency, which inspired much of John Cage’s philosophy and generations of intellectuals and creators.
+The great Transcendentalist philosopher and poet Henry David Thoreau (July 12, 1817–May 6, 1862) remains best known for one of humanity’s most important texts on protest and for Walden (public library; public domain), his beautiful 1854 paean to solitude, simplicity, and self-sufficiency, which inspired much of John Cage’s philosophy and generations of intellectuals and creators.
 Nine years prior, Thoreau had moved into a cabin by Walden Pond in an effort to remove himself from social life, instead absorbing nature and letting himself be absorbed by it.
 The book synthesizes Thoreau’s insights derived over the two years he spent there, woven of exquisite language full of magnificent metaphors and whimsical descriptions, and spanning everything from the nature of the self to consumer culture.

 If one listens to the faintest but constant suggestions of his genius, which are certainly true, he sees not to what extremes, or even insanity, it may lead him; and yet that way, as he grows more resolute and faithful, his road lies.
 The faintest assured objection which one healthy man feels will at length prevail over the arguments and customs of mankind.
 No man ever followed his genius till it misled him.
 Though the result were bodily weakness, yet perhaps no one can say that the consequences were to be regretted, for these were a life in conformity to higher principles.
 If the day and the night are such that you greet them with joy, and life emits a fragrance like flowers and sweet-scented herbs, is more elastic, more starry, more immortal — that is your success.
 All nature is your congratulation, and you have cause momentarily to bless yourself.
 The greatest gains and values are farthest from being appreciated.
 We easily come to doubt if they exist.
 We soon forget them.
 They are the highest reality.
 Perhaps the facts most astounding and most real are never communicated by man to man.
 The true harvest of my daily life is somewhat as intangible and indescribable as the tints of morning or evening.
 It is a little star-dust caught, a segment of the rainbow which I have clutched.